 3. Do compound exercises

-One reason is that burps are a favorite of personal trainers, as they include jumping, squatting, push-ups, and basic workouts that are all part of the same exercise, so you will use multiple muscles at once.
+One reason is that burps are a favorite of personal trainers, as they include jumping, squatting, push-ups, and basic workouts that are all part of the same exercise so that you will use multiple muscles at once.

 4. Take a break